Browse tips

 Use Subject Planner when one class has too many details for the weekly page.
 Keep the subject name, teacher or lecturer, class time, room or meeting link, grading notes, textbook chapters, recurring assignments, exam style, and questions to ask.

 This helps when one professor posts in email, another uses a portal, and another mentions changes during lecture.
 The subject page can hold the class memory while Weekly only holds what needs action now.
+For a deeper setup, use Subject Planner page ideas.

 Resources / Tasks is where school clutter can live without crowding the weekly plan.
 Keep rubric links, reading PDFs, citation links, teacher notes, office-hour questions, class portal links, lab instructions, group chat follow-ups, files to download, and forms to submit.

 Weekly is the decision page.
 Choose the school actions that fit this week.
 Daily is the starting page.
-Write the smallest version you can actually begin today: open chapter 3 notes, solve five questions, revise the introduction, email the group member, print the worksheet, pack calculator, or upload the final file.
+Write the smallest version you can begin today: open chapter 3 notes, solve five questions, revise the introduction, email the group member, print the worksheet, pack calculator, or upload the final file.

 This keeps the full semester from landing on one daily page.
 The big map stays big, the class details stay with the class, and today stays small enough to start.

-7. Use Weekly Review when you fall behind
+7. Use Weekly Review for catch-up weeks

 Skip the full-evening backfill and restart from the current week instead.
 A useful student planner helps everyone come back quickly.